Self-Imagine: Effective Unimodal Reasoning with Multimodal Models using Self-Imagination: Analysis

 \subsection{Symbolic Reasoning}

-In this category, we focus on nine diverse reasoning sub-tasks from BIG-Bench Hard benchmark \citep{suzgun2022challenging} to observe the importance of image.
-We break down the overall accuracy by sub-tasks and analyze the performance by question complexity and answer types.
-The images generated with HTML for the sub-tasks are images with labeled/colored boxes (\autoref{fig: col_obj}), tables (\autoref{fig: obj_count}, \autoref{fig: peng_tab}).
+In this category, we focus on nine diverse reasoning tasks from BIG-Bench Hard benchmark \citep{suzgun2022challenging} to observe the importance of image.
+We break down the overall accuracy by tasks and analyze the performance by question complexity and answer types.
+The images generated with HTML for the tasks are images with labeled/colored boxes (\autoref{fig: col_obj}), tables (\autoref{fig: obj_count}, \autoref{fig: peng_tab}).
 Occasionally, we find that the generated image simply contains the text (as in \autoref{tab:nav_img_impr}).